-This page provides information about Federal Motor Carrier Safety Administration (FMCSA) regulatory updates that may affect Commercial Driver License (CDL) operators and commercial driving organizations in Wisconsin.
+This page provides the following updates about Federal Motor Carrier Safety Administration (FMCSA) regulations that may affect Commercial Driver License (CDL) operators and commercial driving organizations in Wisconsin.

-Please contact FMCSA using the contact information below for more information or questions regarding the federal regulations listed.
+contact FMCSA for more information or questions regarding the federal regulations listed.

 Entry Level Driver Training (ELDT) requirements

 Beginning February 7, 2022, the following applicants are required to successfully complete Entry-Level Driver Training (ELDT) prior to being eligible for CDL skills testing.
 Entry Level Driver Training includes theory and behind-the-wheel (BTW) instruction at a training provider/training entity listed on the Federal Motor Carrier Training Provider Registry.